About hair loss or alopecia

 Many children with small patches of alopecia areata will have hair regrowth without treatment.
 If your child’s bald patches are getting worse, your doctor might prescribe corticosteroid cream or another treatment for the affected area for a few weeks.
 If your child has complete or rapid hair loss, your doctor might prescribe an oral medicine.

-Some older children might feel upset or stressed about their bald patches.
+Some children might feel upset or stressed about their bald patches, and this can affect their mental health.
 Talking with a GP or counsellor might help.

 Prevention of hair loss

-Here are some ways to prevent or reduce regular hair loss:
+Here are ways to prevent or reduce regular hair loss:

 - Be careful when combing, brushing and shampooing your child’s hair, because pulling too hard on hair shafts can increase regular hair loss.